PradnyaPrameswara/PradnyaPrameswara/README.md

 ## About Me

-I am an **Informatics Education graduate** from **Universitas Pendidikan Ganesha**, focused on fullstack development, software engineering, artificial intelligence, and educational technology.
+I am an **Informatics Education graduate** from **Universitas Pendidikan Ganesha**, with interests in fullstack development, software engineering, artificial intelligence, and educational technology.

-My academic research explored an **LLM-based diagnostic assessment system** designed to identify students' initial abilities and support more personalized learning.
+My academic research focused on developing an **LLM-based diagnostic assessment system** to identify students' initial abilities and support more personalized learning.

-### What I Do

-* Develop responsive and maintainable fullstack web applications
+- Develop responsive and maintainable fullstack web applications
-* Build structured frontend interfaces with reusable components
+- Build structured frontend interfaces with reusable components
-* Design backend systems, APIs, databases, and application workflows
+- Design backend systems, APIs, databases, and application workflows
-* Explore AI and LLM applications in educational technology
+- Explore AI and LLM applications in educational technology
-* Mentor students in C++ programming and competition preparation
+- Mentor students in C++ programming and competition preparation

 ## Technology Stack